Welcome to Salford Heart Care

 There are many benefits to be gained from our support.
 Discussing mutual experiences can help with feelings of depression, frustration and anxiety.
 Coming to terms with a whole new way of life needs support for the patient their families and carers.
 The result of meeting others in a group situation can be that confidence is renewed and restored.
 Our therapists are qualified professionals covered by relevant insurances.

 Members attending our Healthy Heart Clubs can join in at their own pace and enjoy a variety of activities including:

 - holistic therapies

 - arts and crafts such as card making and crocheting

 What’s more…..there’s no pressure to take part!
 You can come along for a ‘cuppa and a chat’ if you prefer!

 Liaison With Other Groups

 Salford Heart Care has close associations with Salford Royal NHS Foundation Trust’s Cardiac Rehabilitation Team.
 We work in partnership with Salford Community Leisure (SCL) and local Health Improvement Teams.
 We are affiliated to the British Heart Foundation and we received a Gold Level Cardiac Smart Award in 2013 from North West Ambulance Service (NWAS).

-Our Patrons are Dr Alan Fitchet, Consultant Cardiologist at Salford Royal Hospital and Fred Fielder, celebrity MC and broadcaster.
+Our Patron is Dr Alan Fitchet, Consultant Cardiologist at Salford Royal Hospital.

 Want to Support Us?